TDMPrinting/tdmprinting-website/_posts/2016-07-28-pla---filament-for-every-application.md

 Flexible 3D prints open yet another door of possibilities, from flexible joints and bushes, to applications requiring a softer grip, such as robotic arms or tyres.![](/uploads/versions/flex-image-opt---x----481-322x---.jpg)

 Customers can pick the type of filament based on its Shore Hardness level, so specific requirements can be catered for.

+When it comes to 3D printing, it's all about the filament, and with new with variations being developed with surprising new properties, there's something for everyone.